 Dane has been interviewed for his experience and technical background by the Wall Street Journal, and has provided training to non-profits and publishing companies.

 As a DC native, he grew up on Capitol Hill, and attended school at The University of the District of Colombia.

 Kimberly joined the Crossroads Campaigns team in 2012.
 Kimberly’s background is in asset management.
 She spent four years as the head of client service for a boutique investment management firm based in San Diego, Denali Advisors.
 While at Denali, she worked as the primary manager of all client relationships, responsible for client communication, reporting, account analysis, and macro client retention strategy for over 40 clients of the institutional asset management firm.
 In 2012, Kimberly moved to DC to follow the abstract idea of “working in politics.”
-In the 2012 election cycle, Kimberly worked with Crossroads in New Haven, Connecticut, as the Regional Director of the Paid Canvassing program on the Chris Murphy for Senate campaign.
+In the 2012 election cycle, Kimberly worked for Crossroads in New Haven, Connecticut, on the Chris Murphy for Senate campaign.

 Lauren joined the Crossroads team in October of 2012, where she worked first as an intern in the DC office and subsequently in New Haven for the Paid Canvassing program on the successful Chris Murphy for Senate campaign.
 She was invited on as a Crossroads staff member in April 2013.